dsilvestro/npBNN/README.md

 # npBNN
-Bayesian neural networks using Numpy
+The npBNN program is a python implementation of Bayesian neural networks using the Numpy and Scipy libraries.